Please watch our tutorial video for a quick overview:

 Give your image section a name in order to define its specific purpose on the form (i.e. Logo, Flyer, Signature, etc.), especially if you are working with more than one image file.

-If you want your image to disappear from the response form following a guest's submission and once it is closed, switch the toggle to OFF.
+If you want the image or text to disappear from the response form following a guest's submission and once it is closed, switch the toggle to OFF.